Locally moving groups and laminar actions on the line: A plethora of laminar actions, I: restriction preorders

 Assume now that $\sup \{K\cap (0, x)\}= x$.
-In this case, by definition of $\preceq^K$ we get that $\preceq_{\xi_0}$ is dominated by a preorder obtained as the pull-back of one of the two non-trivial preorders on $\Germ(F_{(0, x)}, x)\cong \Z$.
+In this case, by definition of $\preceq^K$, we get that $\preceq_{\xi_0}$ is dominated by a preorder obtained as the pull-back of one of the two non-trivial preorders on $\Germ(F_{(0, x)}, x)\cong \Z$.
 This shows the conclusion for $\xi=\xi_0$.

 If now $\xi\in \supp^\psi(F_{(0, x)})$ is arbitrary, then by minimality we can choose $h\in F$ such that $\psi(h)(\xi_0)\in \Ipsi(x, \xi)$.
-Then the conclusion follows from the previous case applied to the action of $F_{(0, h^{-1}(x))}=h^{-1} F_{(0, x)}h$ on $\Ipsi(h^{-1}(x), \xi_0)$. \qedhere \end{proof}
+Then, the conclusion follows from the previous case applied to the action of $F_{(0, h^{-1}(x))}=h^{-1} F_{(0, x)}h$ on $\Ipsi(h^{-1}(x), \xi_0)$. \qedhere \end{proof}

-\subsubsection{Some variations on the restriction preorder construction}
+\subsection{Some variations on the restriction preorder construction}

-The restriction preorder construction can be modified in multiple ways to produce new families of minimal $\R$-focal actions, which are not conjugate to the actions $\psi_K$ defined above.
-We indicate some of them, without detailed exploration nor attempting to include them all in a unified family.
+The restriction preorder construction can be modified in multiple ways to produce new families of minimal laminar actions, which are not conjugate to the actions $\psi_K$ defined above.
+We indicate some of them, without detailed exploration nor attempt to include them all in a unified family.